parula-app/docs/docs/develop/app/create-the-stub-files.md

 Please replace `myapp` with the directory name and `MyApp` with a class name.

-The default export allows Pia to find your app class and load it.
+The default export allows Parula to find your app class and load it.

 ### README